All Episodes

 How do we know that you will keep this issue a top priority?

-Now, forgive me, but I just don't believe your average Democrat voter thinks that way, nor speaks that way.
+Now, forgive me, but I just don't believe your average Democrat voter thinks that way nor speaks that way.

-I think what happened here is the Democrat Party decided the issues it wanted addressed, put them in the form of questions from a compliant, willing audience of Democrat voters, made to look like these are actual concerns of Democrat voting.
+I think what happened here is the Democrat Party decided the issues it wanted addressed, put them in the form of questions from a compliant, willing audience of Democrat voters, made to look like these are actual concerns of Democrat voters.

-Last week Joe Biden said this about Bernie and you and this.
+Last week, Joe Biden said this about Bernie and you and this.

 This is too perfect.

-There's too many foils in this.
+There's too many foils in this crowd.

 Too many fall guys have been set up for Hillary to knock over.